It’s Getting Harder for International STEM Students to Find Work After Graduation

 Later, those scientists and software developers may either apply for an H-1B visa or return to their home countries with substantial work experience.
 For those who hope to secure an H-1B visa, which allows foreign-born people with specialized skills to work in the United States, the odds are low.
 There are only 85,000 of the visas available each year.
 Big outsourcing companies have learned to game the system, and the 20,000 slots set aside for international students who earn a master’s degree in the U.S. fill up quickly.
 Because people can reapply each year, those with an F-1 visa who remain for their STEM training essentially get more chances to win the H-1B lottery.

 The training program, which was created in 1992 and extended the amount of time STEM graduates can participate in 2016, is popular with both international students and the U.S. universities that compete to enroll them.
 Though the H-1B visa is better known, there are many more F-1 visa recipients—nearly 400,000 last year.
 (Unlike the H-1B, the F-1 does not have a strict cap.)
-Under the Trump Administration, though, the program increasingly appears under threat.
+Under the Trump administration, though, the program increasingly appears under threat.

 Recent administrations have described an ongoing shortage of STEM graduates as an urgent problem; the Bureau of Labor Statistics estimates that there will be 1 million job openings in computer occupations—the field expected to dominate STEM growth—from 2014 to 2024.
 But even though a growing number of students in the U.S. are earning bachelor’s degrees in computer science, they can’t keep pace with the number of available jobs.